 Uninsured motorist claims are filed directly with your insurance company under your personal policy.
 However, even your own insurance company could make it difficult to collect compensation.
 An experienced attorney will take the time to understand your unique situation, gather critical evidence, and fight for your right to recover just compensation.

 Underinsured motorist claims, on the other hand, require a few more steps than UM claims.
 With UIM claims, you first recover the maximum amount from the at-fault party, then you can seek the remaining funds by filing a UIM claim against your own motor vehicle policy.

 Contact Our St. Louis Car Accident Attorneys Today

 Filing a car accident claim during COVID-19 is already challenging enough, much less filing a claim involving an uninsured or underinsured driver.
 If you were involved in a collision caused by an UM or UIM, The Law Offices of Patrick S. O’Brien will take the time to understand your situation, develop a personalized strategy for your claim, and maximize your chances of recovering a fair settlement.
-Patrick S. O’Brien has protected the rights of personal injury victims for over 30 years and can help you get the justice you deserve.
+Patrick S. O’Brien, a trusted St. Louis car accident lawyer, has protected victims’ rights for over 30 years and can help you get the justice you deserve.

 Contact The Law Offices of Patrick S. O’Brien to schedule a free consultation.